 10. Owner’s Contribution.

-Owners or co-founders keep investing in their own businesses during early stage of their startup or even at later stage.
+Owners or co-founders keep investing in their businesses during the early stage of their startup or even at a later stage.
 It is very important to account for the same using a journal entry.
-See how to record owner’s contribution in business using a journal voucher.
+See how to record the owner’s contribution to the business using a journal voucher.